Counting Steps: A New Approach to Objective Probability in Physics: Assumptions

 \subsection{A. Determinism}

 Our models rest on the assumption of strict determinism.
-This assumption follows from the physical Church--Turing thesis,\footnote{The {\em physical} Church--Turing thesis is logically independent of the original Church--Turing thesis.
-See e.g., Pitowsky \& Shagrir 2003.} according to which dynamical evolutions of physical systems can be regarded as computations.
-Agreed, there exists a vast literature on the physical possibility of supertasks and ``hypercomputation'', that aims to show that Turing--computability is not a natural property, and need not apply {\em a priori} in the physical world.
-The counterexamples for the physical Church--Turing thesis, however, are rather contrived,\footnote{So far there are two such counterexamples: Pour el \& Richards' (1989) wave equation in 3 dimensions and Pitowsky's (1990) spacetime model that allows finite--time execution of an infinite number of computational steps.
-See also Hogarth 1994 for an elaboration on the latter, and Earman \& Norton 1993 for further discussion.} and, as far as we know, are not realizable in the actual universe.
-Be that as it may, in what follows we disregard naked singularities, closed timelike curves, non--globally hyperbolic spacetime models, ill--posed problems, divergences, and the like, adhering to the idea that every dynamical evolution takes a physical state to one and only one physical state.\footnote{Note that from a strictly dynamical perspective, quantum mechanics is fully deterministic: Schr\"odinger's equations takes any quantum state to one and only one quantum state.}
+This assumption follows from the strong physical Church--Turing thesis (PCTT henceforth),\footnote{The {\em physical} Church--Turing thesis is logically independent of the original Church--Turing thesis.
+See e.g., (Pitowsky \& Shagrir, 2003).} according to which actual dynamical evolutions of physical systems in our world can be regarded as computations carried by deterministic Turing machines.
+Agreed, some physical theories do allow {\em in principle} for non--Turing--computable phase trajectories (trajectories that cannot be represented by recursive functions), and, in addition, there exists a vast literature on the physical possibility of supertasks and ``hypercomputation'', that aims to show that Turing--computability is not a natural property, and need not apply {\em a priori} in the physical world.
+Nevertheless, if the strong PCTT holds, then {\em as a contingent matter of fact\/}, non--Turing--computable trajectories are ruled out, and the above, rather contrived, counterexamples are not realizable in the actual universe.\footnote{So far there are two such counterexamples: Pour el \& Richards' (1989) wave equation in 3 dimensions and Pitowsky's (1990) spacetime model that allows finite--time execution of an infinite number of computational steps.
+See also (Hogarth, 1994) for an elaboration on the latter, and (Earman \& Norton, 1993) for further discussion.} In what follows we thus disregard naked singularities, closed timelike curves, non--globally hyperbolic spacetime models, ill--posed problems, divergences, and the like, adhering to the idea that every dynamical evolution takes a physical state to one and only one physical state.\footnote{Note that from a strictly dynamical perspective, quantum {\em dynamics} is fully deterministic: Schr\"odinger's equations takes any quantum state to one and only one quantum state.}